220328-Java-Full-Stack-AWS/P1-Spec/README.md

 ### Stretch Goals:
  - Unit test coverage for service-layer classes*

-* - note that I moved testing from required to stretch.
+*note that I moved testing from required to stretch.
 I'll be re-visiting testing with Junit Jupiter (Junit V5) and Mockito for future projects

 The persistence-layer system shall use JDBC to connect to a Postgres database.
 The API-layer shall utilize Java servlets to expose a public interface.
 The front-end view shall use HTML/CSS/JavaScript to make an application that can call server-side components in a generally RESTful manner.
 The middle tier shall follow proper layered architecture, and have reasonable JUnit test coverage of the service layer.
 Webpages shall be styled to be functional and readable.